Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Crystal and magnetic structures

-The magnetic and symmetry properties of $\mathrm{RuO_{2}}$ underpin its classification as an altermagnet and reveal the microscopic origins of its time-reversal symmetry breaking in the electronic band structure.
-Unlike ferromagnets and noncollinear antiferromagnets, which break the combined symmetry of time-reversal and spatial inversion (or translation) through their internal spin structure \cite{ref6,ref24}, $\mathrm{RuO_{2}}$ does so via an anisotropic magnetization density within each spin sublattice, induced by the crystal arrangement of nonmagnetic oxygen atoms \cite{ref40}.
-This structural asymmetry results in spin-split bands despite zero net magnetic magnetization~\cite{ref13}.
+The magnetic and symmetry properties of $\mathrm{RuO_{2}}$ underpin its classification as an altermagnet and clarify its microscopic origins of its spin splitting in the electronic band structure.
+Unlike ferromagnets and noncollinear antiferromagnets, which break the combined symmetry of time-reversal and spatial inversion (or translation) through their internal spin configurations \cite{ref6,ref24}, $\mathrm{RuO_{2}}$ does so via an anisotropic magnetization density within each spin sublattice, induced by the crystal arrangement of nonmagnetic oxygen atoms \cite{ref40}.
+This symmetry breaking results in anisotropic spin-split bands despite zero net magnetic magnetization~\cite{ref13}.
 The magnetic anisotropy of $\mathrm{RuO_{2}}$ has been systematically studied: the magnetic symmetry depends on the Néel vector orientation.
 For the Néel vector $\bf {n}$ along the $[100]$ axis, the symmetry group is $Pnn'm'$, whereas for $\bf {n}$ along $[110]$, it is $Cnn'm'$.
-The specific magnetic symmetry has significant consequences, such as notably the anisotropic anomalous Hall conductivity \cite{ref40}.
+The specific magnetic symmetry has significant physical consequences, such as notably the anisotropic anomalous Hall conductivity \cite{ref40}.

 In parallel, the magnetic properties of $\mathrm{RuO_{2}}$ have been analyzed from a symmetry-based perspective.
 To describe this novel magnetic phase properly, spin space groups have been employed, which extend crystallographic symmetries to capture the magnetic structure of collinear antiferromagnets \cite{ref39,ref41,ref12}. $\mathrm{RuO_{2}}$, the prototypical altermagnet candidate, is described by the spin group $\mathbf{R}_{s}^{III}=[E||\mathbf{H}]+[C_2||\mathbf{G-H}]$, where $E$ denotes the spin-space identity and $\mathbf{H}$ is a subgroup containing half of the real-space operations (including the identity) of the nonmagnetic crystallographic group $\mathbf{G}$.
 The remaining operations, $\mathbf{G-H}$, can be expressed as $A\mathbf{H}$ , where $A$ is a (proper or improper) real-space rotation \cite{ref41}.
 This symmetry group implies that opposite-spin sublattices are related by rotational, not by translational or inversion operations.
 Consequently, even in the nonrelativistic limit, the band structure exhibits spin splitting \cite{ref39}.